sajjadGG/book-python/devops/good-engineering-practice/pep8.rst

     .. code-block:: python

-        usernames = {'José', 'Max', 'Иван'}
+        usernames = {'mwatney', 'mlewis', 'rmartinez'}

         # if (! usernames.contains('José')) {}
-        if not 'José' in usernames:
+        if not 'mwatney' in usernames:
             print('I do not know you')
         else:
             print('Hello my friend')

 Checking if not empty
 ---------------------